Submitting a Proposal or Manuscript for Consideration

 Read Bio

-Kristen Buckles is the University of Arizona Press’s editor-in-chief.
-In addition to managing the Acquisitions Department, Kristen acquires books in history, Indigenous studies, Latinx studies, and Latin American studies.
+Kristen Buckles is the University of Arizona Press’s Editor-in-Chief.
+In addition to serving as Department Head for the Acquisitions team, Kristen acquires new manuscripts in Indigenous studies, Latinx studies, border studies, and history.
 Contact Kristen at KBuckles@uapress.arizona.edu.

 -